-A fitting customer persona is a fictional character that is representative of your average customer.
+A fitting customer persona is a fictional character that's representative of your average customer.
 Of course, this should depend on market and user research, not just on gut feel.

 Make sure to have a profile of this persona.
 This should include his age, personal goals, job function, and many more.
-This will help you step into the customer’s shoes better and create a more thorough story.
+This'll help you step into the customer’s shoes better and create a more thorough story.

 Start with about three personas at most to help you narrow down your design and character focus.
 Later on, you can add more personas for more complex market environments.

 Additionally, you can also include the customers “that got away” or those who chose to bring their business somewhere else.
-This will also shed light on the differences their experiences had with those who you were able to convert successfully.
+This'll also shed light on the differences their experiences had with those who you were able to convert successfully.

 4. Consider Customer Goals